 “We’d have a couple of hundred kilos of rocks, and would go to the market in Moscow and buy 15 sport duffle bags, and in each we’d put 10 kilos of rocks … and hope we could get them all on the plane and back to the lab,” Burgess recalls.

 Back at MIT, Burgess and Bowring dated select samples using uranium/lead geochronology, in which Bowring’s lab specializes.
-The team looked for tiny crystals of either zircon or perovskite, each of which contain uranium and lead, the ratios of which they can measure to calculate the rock’s age.
+The team looked for tiny crystals of either zircon or perovskite, each of which contains uranium and lead, the ratios of which they can measure to calculate the rock’s age.
 The team dated various layers of rock to determine the beginning and end of the eruptions.

 They then compared the timing of the Siberian Traps to that of the end-Permian extinction, which they had previously determined using identical techniques.

-“That’s important, because we can compare green apples to green apples.
+“That’s important because we can compare green apples to green apples.
 If everything is done the same, there’s no bias,” Burgess says.
 “Now we’re able to say magmatism definitely preceded mass extinction, and we can resolve those two things outside of uncertainty.”

 Richard Ernst, a scientist-in-residence at Carleton University in Ottawa, Ontario, says the new timeline establishes a definitive, causal link between the Siberian Traps and the end-Permian extinction.